C.D. Primeiro de Agosto

 Clube Desportivo 1º de Agosto is a multisports club from Luanda, Angola.
-The club, founded 1 August 1977, is attached to the Angolan armed forces, which is its main sponsor.
+The club, founded 1 August 1977, is attached to the Angolan Armed Forces, which is its sponsor.
 Its main team competes in men's football, and its professional basketball team is also noteworthy within the club.
 The club's colors are red and black.
 The club won its first title in football, the Angolan League, in 1979. and in basketball in 1980.
 Handball and Volleyball have also won many titles to the club.

 The Primeiro de Agosto Sports Club has its football team competing at the local level, in the events organized by the Angolan Football Federation, namely the Angolan National Football Championship a.k.a.
 Girabola, the Angola Cup and the Angola Super Cup as well as at continental level, at the annual competitions organized by the African Football Confederation (CAF), including the CAF Champions League and the CAF Confederation Cup.

+History

+The founding of 1º de Agosto stemmed from a sports development strategy defined by the People's Armed Forces for the Liberation of Angola (FAPLA) through the National Military Sports Committee (CODENM).
+It was the first club created in the post-independence period.

+The club's predominant colors are red and black, but it also features yellow and blue.